-Kings Rumors: Luke Walton Being Offered HC Job; Would Be 'Stunning' If Not Hired
+Kings Rumors: Luke Walton Agrees to Contract to Be Sacramento's New Head Coach

-Kings Rumors: Luke Walton Being Offered HC Job; Would Be 'Stunning' If Not HiredApril 13, 2019
+Kings Rumors: Luke Walton Agrees to Contract to Be Sacramento's New Head CoachApril 13, 2019

-The Sacramento Kings are reportedly expected to land Luke Walton as their next head coach.
+The Sacramento Kings are will reportedly name Luke Walton as their next head coach.

-According to Sam Amick of The Athletic, Kings general manager Vlade Divac will meet in person with Walton on Saturday and it would be "stunning" if the two sides don't reach a deal.
-ESPN's Adrian Wojnarowski added that Walton has reportedly been offered the job by the Kings and that there is "confidence" on both sides that a deal will be reached quickly.
+Sam Amick of The Athletic reported the two sides have agreed to terms with the length of the deal coinciding with general manager Vlade Divac's through the 2022-23 season.

+ESPN's Adrian Wojnarowski reported a formal announcement could be made this weekend.

 On Friday, Walton and the Los Angeles Lakers mutually agreed to part ways after Walton failed to reach the playoffs in three seasons as L.A.'s head coach.